hophopkhangaroo/khangtong/math/index.md

 ---

+[Introduction to Probability with Applications](intro-probability) *(in progress)* - A rigorous yet approachable introduction to probability theory.

 [Geometry](geometry) *(in progress)* - Picking up right where high school left off, learn about the beautiful world of geometry through a Kleinian view.

-Introduction to Probability with Applications *(planned)* - A rigorous yet approachable introduction to probability theory.

 Intermediate Linear Algebra *(planned)* - A second year course in Linear Algebra.
 Can also serve as an advanced first exposure to the subject.